Vincent0103/portfolio/README.md

 - **Contact Form**: An easy-to-use contact form for inquiries, collaborations, or just saying hello.
 Integrated with backend services for immediate notification.

-- **Dark Mode**: A toggleable dark mode for reduced eye strain and improved readability in low-light conditions.

 - **Accessibility Features**: Ensuring the website is accessible to as many users as possible, including keyboard navigation and screen reader support.

 - **Performance Optimized**: Fast loading times and smooth interactions, thanks to modern web development practices and performance optimization techniques.